dongjh20/MSH-MCCT/README.md

 <img src="resources/mdt-framework.jpg" align="center" width="80%"/>

-## The structure of the MSH-MCCT
+## Platform structure of MSH-MCCT

-Under the framework of mixedDT, MSH-MCCT contains physical and virtual platform, multi-source control input and mixed platform.
+Under the framework of mixedDT, MSH-MCCT consists of physical, virtual and mixed platforms, and multi-source control input.

-An corresponding overview of the MSH-MCCT is as follows.
+An corresponding overview of MSH-MCCT is as follows.

 <img src="resources/MSH-framework.jpg" align="center" width="80%"/>

-The methodological framework diagram for conducting CAVs testing with multi-source human drivers in the loop via driving simulators in MSH-MCCT is as follows.
+The methodological framework diagram for conducting CAVs testing with multi-source human drivers in the loop via various-fidelity driving simulators in MSH-MCCT is as follows.

 <img src="resources/MSH-method.jpg" align="center" width="96%"/>